mica-web/mica-web.github.io/gd-431/projects/project01/index.md

 # {{page.title }}: Resume

 ## In Brief
-Create a priority guide based on the content of your current resume.
 Use your current knowledge of HTML and CSS to markup and format your resume.

 ## Purpose
 - Demonstrate your understanding of basic HTML and CSS.